What Is Jaw Reduction Surgery?

 During the procedure, we access your jawbone by making incisions inside your mouth, approximately at the point where the cheek and gums come together on each side.
 We then remove the excess bone with the use of a microsaw or similar surgical tools.

-There is a variation of the jaw reduction surgery performed when your jaw appears too prominent from the side.
+There is a variation of the the type of jaww surgery performed when your jaw appears too prominent from the side.
 This modified procedure involves a surgical approach from behind the ear to shave the jawbone’s bottom border.
 In this case, you still will not have visible scars because the incision takes place in the crease behind the ear.

 What Are the Risks of Jaw Reduction Surgery?